 Marella Discovery 2 (2017-now) is placed under Royal Caribbean as Legend Of The Seas

-Marella Explorer (from 2018) is placed under TUI Cruises as Mein Schiff 1
+Marella Explorer (2018-now) is placed under TUI Cruises as Mein Schiff 1

 For booking information, visit Marella Cruises